logicminds/bmclib/README.md

 ##Limitations
-Works on *nix systems or whatever can run openipmi and ipmitool
+Works on *nix systems or whatever can run openipmi and ipmitool.
+Not all linux operating systems are listed in the support metadata.
+YMMV.

 ## Contributors
 * Corey Osman <corey@logicminds.biz>  (Original Author)